Analytic Capacity and the Subadditivity Problem

 I studied for my doctorate at the University of Edinburgh from September 1970 to December 1973.
 I was awarded my PhD on the basis of my doctoral thesis, Analytic Capacity and the Subadditivity Problem, which is available for download from Edinburgh Research Archive.
 The topic of analytic capacity falls within the discipline of functional analysis, which is a major branch of modern mathematics.

-It not easy to explain in layman’s terms what my thesis is about, but I will try, and I will start at the very beginning.
+It is not easy to explain in layman’s terms what my thesis is about, but I will try, and I will start at the very beginning.

 The real numbers are the ordinary numbers that the layman is familiar with: numbers like 2, −1.25, √ 3, π.
 The real numbers can be pictured geometrically as a horizontal line, known as the real line, extending infinitely far left and right, as shown in Figure 1.